 Understanding the sexual behavior and needs of a person suffering from a brain disorder are the most challenging things medical professionals have to deal with.
 The patient’s family finds it uncomfortable to discuss it within themselves or with doctors and tries to avoid bringing up this topic.

 This is one of the most mind-opening of all the Huntington’s Disease facts we have covered in this post.

-Reports suggest that massive change in sexual behavior is expected in the patient just after the diagnosis of Huntington’s disease.
+Reports suggest that a massive change in sexual behavior is expected in the patient just after the diagnosis of Huntington’s disease.
 Some lose interest in their sexual partners and some develop intense sexual drive.
 It is natural for a person to feel down after being diagnosed with such a horrible disease and finding out they only have a couple of decades left on this planet can make them feel purposeless.

 But there is no rational reason for their indecent sexual behavior in public.
 Some have been reported to have one night stand with strangers, sudden peak interest in dating after being divorced for years, sexual assault on the medical staff, exposing their genitals in public, refusing to wear undergarments, etc.

 5) It forces young people to spend their remaining life in a nursing home.

 Most people in nursing homes are in the later stage of their lives and are not surprised to find themselves there, but a person with juvenile Huntington’s disease is much younger and he/she has to take efforts to adapt to the environment.